There are three main stages involved in the investigation of complaints

 This process is different for an FOI review

 Our investigation process

 Find out more about the first steps in the investigation process.

 Step 2Analysis and review

 Learn more about how information is analysed and evaluated.

 Find out more about the outcomes available following an investigation.

 Complaint issue confirmation and information collection

 Our office aims to achieve quick and meaningful resolution of complaints.
-This means complaints often do not need to proceed to an investigation but may be resolved through other methods, such as by making preliminary inquiries or transferring the complaint to the Australian Health Practitioner Regulation Agency (Ahpra) for a response.
+This means complaints often do not need to proceed to an investigation but may be resolved through other methods, such as by making preliminary inquiries or transferring the complaint to the Australian Health Practitioner Regulation Agency (Ahpra) or an accreditation organisation for a response.

 Investigations can take about: